zenphonix/ansible-role-nextcloud/docs/configuring-oidc-provider.md

     client_secret: "" # generate with e.g. pwgen -s 64 1
 ```
 >[!NOTE]
->Be mindful that the `client_name` of the handled clients are regarded as unique identifiers, removing all namesake clients as a result.
+>Be mindful that the `client_name` of the handled clients are regarded as unique identifiers, removing all namesake clients.

 >[!NOTE]
 >It is possible to leave the `client_id` and the `client_secret` blank, in which case a random ID and secret will be generated and conveyed at the end of the playbook execution for retrieval.